Irish Stew. An old fashioned favourite with a new twist to make it even more flavourful! This is comfort food at it’s very best.

 TO FINISH THE STEW

-- Return to the oven for about half an hour to 45 minutes or until the potatoes are nearly fork tender.
+- Return to the oven for about an hour or until the potatoes are fork tender.

-- Serve with freshly baked bread, biscuits or Yorkshire pudding.
+- Serve with freshly baked Irish soda bread.

 Notes